Truck mix Truck Tralier Truck Truck Truck JCB

 6. Durability: It can be durable if they are correctly made and cured.
 They can resist weathering and erosion and can last for many years.

-7. Fire resistance: Are generally not very resistant to fire, but their fire resistance can be improved by adding fire retardants to the soil mix.
+7. Fire resistance: They are generally not very resistant to fire, but their fire resistance can be improved by adding fire retardants to the soil mix.

 Advantages:

-• Stabilized mud blocks are a sustainable and eco-friendly alternative to traditional building materials like fired bricks.
+• Stabilized mud blocks are a sustainable and eco-friendly alternative to traditional building materials like fired bricks and concrete blocks.

 • They are made from locally available materials and do not require large amounts of energy to produce, which makes them a low-cost option for construction in rural and remote areas.